COPD (Chronic Obstructive Pulmonary Disease) - Topic Overview

 pneumococcal shot.
 It may not keep you from getting

 pneumonia.
 But if you do get pneumonia, you probably won't be as

 There are many things you can do at home to stay as healthy

 as you can.

-- Avoid things that can irritate your lungs, such as smoke,
+- Avoid things that can irritate your lungs, such as smoke and air

-- Use an air conditioner or air filter in your home.
+- Use an air filter in your home.